haberda/Periodic-lights/README.md

   start_index: sunset + 02:00:00
   end_index: sunrise - 02:00:00
 ```
 Note the step change in brightness at the start and end times as the code switches from one mid-point to another, and the two hour minimum point in the middle of the night.
+The brightness step change should be accounted for in your threshold settings if you want the lights that are on to smoothly transition at that point.
+In the case of this example the step change is about 15%, therefore a brightness threshold above 15% should be sufficient to account for this change.

 ## Example apps.yaml: